Emilio Estevez: Personal life

 In the early 1980s, Estevez dated actress Mimi Rogers.
 He was involved off and on with Carey Salley, a Wilhelmina model.
-They have a son, Taylor Levi Estevez (born June 22, 1984), and a daughter, Paloma Rae Estevez (born February 15, 1986).
-Estevez and Salley did not issue a press release announcing either of their children's births; the relationship overlapped with Estevez's high-profile engagement to Demi Moore, who he was with intermittently from 1984 to 1986.
-In 1987, Salley filed a $2 million paternity suit against Estevez.
+They have a son and a daughter.
+Their relationship overlapped with Estevez's high-profile engagement to Demi Moore, with whom he was intermittently involved from 1984 to 1986.
+In 1986, Salley filed a $2 million paternity suit against Estevez.
 Estevez acknowledged paternity of Salley's children on June 1, 1987.

 On April 29, 1992, Estevez married singer-choreographer Paula Abdul.
-They divorced in May 1994, with Abdul later stating that the reason for the divorce was that she wanted children while Estevez, who already had two children, did not.
+They filed for divorce in May 1994.
+Abdul later stated that the reason for the divorce was that she wanted children, while Estevez–who already had two children–did not.

-Estevez has stated that his religion is a "work in progress".
-He revealed on his official Twitter that he is a supporter of Ipswich Town Football Club.
+In 2011, Estevez stated that his religion was a "work in progress".
+In 2023, he said, "Film is an illusion, fame is ephemeral, faith and family are what will endure".

-In November 2021, Estevez revealed that he tested positive for COVID-19 in March 2020, and that he suffered from Long COVID while filming The Mighty Ducks: Game Changers in summer and fall of 2020.